alok722/pepcoding-dsa-java/1-foundation/notes.md

 ```java
 // TODO
 ```
-**Fibonacci-dp**
+**Fibonacci-DP**
 1. You are given a number n.
-2. You are required to print the nth element of fibonnaci sequence.
+2. You are required to print the nth element of fibonacci sequence.

-Note -> Notice precisely how we have defined the fibonnaci sequence 0th element -> 0
+Note -> Notice precisely how we have defined the fibonacci sequence 0th element -> 0
 1st element -> 1
 2nd element -> 1